Yandex Cloud

 • subnetIds: Array of strings.
 Each string is a subnet ID.
 Specify only the subnet in the target availability zone.

-• zoneId: New set of cluster availability zones.
+• zoneId: New availability zones for the cluster.
 Specify only the target availability zone.

-To successfully connect to topics after the migration is complete, specify the FQDN of the new broker in your backend or client (e.g., in the code or graphical IDE).
-Delete the FQDN of the original broker in the initial availability zone.
+To successfully connect to topics after migration, specify the new broker’s FQDN in your backend or client, e.g., in your application code or graphical IDE.
+Delete the FQDN of the original broker in your source availability zone.

-To find out the FQDN, get a list of hosts in the cluster:
+To find out the FQDN, get the list of hosts in the cluster:

 Management console